Granada, Nicaragua: Geography

 Granada is located along the coast of the Lake Nicaragua (a.k.a.
 Lake Cocibolca), the world's twentieth largest lake.

 Granada is the capital city of the Department of Granada, which borders Boaco and Managua to the north, Masaya and Carazo to the east and Rivas to the south.
 Within the same department, the River Tipitapa which connects the Lake of Managua and Nicaragua passes through it in the north.
 It also has three volcanic lagoons; Manares, Genirzaro, and the famous Apoyo.
 Apoyo, which is shared with the Department of Masaya, is the largest volcanic lagoon in Nicaragua.

 Granada is a very warm city all year round, with very similar temperatures to Managua.
 This is due to similarities in geography with its close proximity to a lake and surrounded by high hills.
-Rainfall in Granada is approximately between 1,100-2,100 mm annually, with an annual average temperature reported to be 25.7 °C.
+Rainfall in Granada is approximately between 1,100 and 2,100 mm annually, with an annual average temperature reported to be 25.7 °C.

 The vegetation around Granada is a reflection of its climatology.
 Dry and humid forests skirt the Mombacho volcano.
 The volcano is also home to a wide array of fauna (See Wildlife of Nicaragua).
 The lake is also home to many creatures, both marine and freshwater creatures.
 It is the only freshwater lake in the world where sharks live (Nicaragua shark).
 Fishing in the lake is quite good, and fishermen, both commercial and recreational, regularly catch guapote and mojarras, as well as sardines.
 Nicaragua has recently banned fishing of the Nicaragua shark and sawfish because of population decline.

-Other important cities and towns within the Granada district include Malacatoya, El Paso, El Guayabo, Diria, Macatepe, El Guanacaste, Nandaime and Diriomo, known nationally as the last city of witches.
-Mombacho volcano is the highest point (1,345 m) within Granada; the now dormant volcano blew most of its cone into the lake, forming the 365 Islets of Granada, from where the volcano provides an amazing view.
+Other cities and towns within the Granada district include Malacatoya, El Paso, El Guayabo, Diria, Macatepe, El Guanacaste, Nandaime and Diriomo, known nationally as the last city of witches.
+Mombacho volcano is the highest point (1,345 m) within Granada; the now dormant volcano blew most of its cone into the lake, forming the 365 Islets of Granada.
 It is also possible on a clear day to see Ometepe and Zapatera Islands.
 The later island is the second largest island in Lake Nicaragua, and also harbors an inactive volcano.
 The largest is Ometepe Island, also located in Lake Nicaragua.
-It is a national treasure, known as the home of pre-Columbian statues and idols, which were found on the island during the Spanish conquest, and now exhibited in the Convento San Francisco Museum, as well as in other museums and parks located on Ometepe Island.
+Several pre-Columbian statues and idols were found on the island during the Spanish conquest, and now exhibited in the Convento San Francisco Museum, as well as in other museums and parks located on Ometepe Island.

-Granada has many beaches on Lake Nicaragua which are very popular around Semana Santa ("Holy Week").
+Granada has several beaches on Lake Nicaragua which are very popular around Semana Santa ("Holy Week").